About Lauren Cone

 What’s Your Story?

-If you are experiencing symptoms related to anxiety, depression, or stress, I offer customized, patient-centered care that can improve your mental health.
+If you are experiencing symptoms related to anxiety, depression, mood swings, impulsivity, inattention, obsessions, compulsions, or stress, or you have a history of trauma, I offer customized, patient-centered care that can improve your mental health.
 My approach involves traditional talk therapy from a psychodynamic lens, but I am licensed to prescribe medication when appropriate and in conjunction with counseling.*

 I am invested in your healing.
 To find out more about how I can help, please call (719) 626 – 1338 to schedule a free consultation.

 Lauren Cone, APRN, MSN, PMHNP, BC, is a Board-Certified Psychiatric Nurse Practitioner located in Denver and serving patients throughout Colorado.
-She is currently in an advanced training program for psychodynamic psychotherapy at the Denver Institute for Psychoanalysis.
+She is a graduate of the advanced training program for psychodynamic psychotherapy at the Denver Institute for Psychoanalysis.

 * While prescribing medication is likely to be part of most patients’ treatment plans, it is important to note that there are legal restrictions on the types of medications I am able to provide in a telehealth platform.